oxivanisher/ludus/README.md

 A self-hostable, privacy-first multiplayer gaming platform for simple turn-based games.

-Play Tic-Tac-Toe, Battleship, Connect Four, and more — with anyone, on any device, with no accounts, no tracking, and no chat.
+Play with anyone, on any device — no accounts, no tracking, no chat.

 ---